 Since I graduated from anesthesia school, I have given up the time-honored habit of routine chest auscultation after passing the tracheal tube through the glottis.
 This is another practice that we have been taught in school as one of the best ways to confirm tube placement.
 I still remembered the first time I was asked to auscultate after the tube was in, I wasn’t sure whether the tube was in with all the background noises in the OR.
 The failure to hearing good lung sounds made me look into buying an electronic stethoscope.
-Fortunately, I didn’t spend $300-$400 for an expensive stethoscope.
+Fortunately, I didn’t spend $300-$400 on an expensive stethoscope.
 I realized that a bigger tidal volume and auscultation of midaxillary lines of the chest can help hear the lung sounds better upon auscultation in the OR.
 So if you just start out in the OR, you are questioning yourself why you can’t hear the lung sounds well to confirm tube placement, you are not alone.

 Should we still honor the habit of auscultation in the elective case OR setting?
 This study shown above suggested otherwise.
 The reasons are as below: first of all, the reliability of auscultation is related to a tidal volume, sites of auscultation, and presence of gastric distension, .
 A bigger tidal volume, auscultation of midaxillary lines of the chest, and absence of gastric distension may improve sensitivity, whereas auscultation of the epigastrium may improve specificity.
 Secondly, it is subject to the examiner’s experience.
 In the study shown above, 55% of first year residents missed endobronchial intubation by auscultation in 55% of cases and performed significantly worse than experienced anaesthetists.
 Hence the interpretation of auscultation of the lung sounds is very subjective.
 In addition, Chest auscultation requires interruption of chest compressions during CPR.
 So it is really practical in the real emergency situation.